brette-0/patchlib/docs/ips_docs.md

 In some cases, you may opt for `bps` over `ips` if the scope of the project would benefit from it, however for minor edits within the size of the base file there is commonly zero reason not to choose `ips` unless the file you are modding requires a higher reach.
 ### Why should I use `iplsuna` over `ips.py`?
-The main reason you should choose `ipsluna` over `ips.py` is because *it does what ***every*** other **advanced** patching tool does*.
-After being passed the raw contents of an `ips` or initialising a blank canvas, `ipsluna` offers **total** control of the `ips`.
+The main reason you should choose `patchlib` over `ips.py` is because *it does what ***every*** other **advanced** patching tool does*.
+After being passed the raw contents of an `ips` or initialising a blank canvas, `patchlib` offers **total** control of the `ips`.
 Each instance (diff) has the `size`, `data`, `rle flag`, and `diff-reach` stored in the `instance` class as well as a `name` attribute which can be used to annotate an `ips`.

 The benefit to all of this is that now we can *smartly* interact with the instances, we can access them with a variety of functions such as `get`, `range`or by accessing the `instances` attribute within the `ips` class which stores each `instance` by order of `offset`.
 We can also modify the individual `instance` with the `modify` method.

 Moreover, the project is being actively worked on - and updates and new features should be expected.
-The code exceeds all known IPS tools and is not even at a release build yet, and it has full docs on the [`PyPI`](https://pypi.org/project/ipsluna/) and active developers in immediate contact on the [Discord](https://discord.com/invite/3DYCru4dCV)!
+The code exceeds all known IPS tools and is not even at a release build yet, and it has full docs on the [`PyPI`](https://pypi.org/project/patchlib/) and active developers in immediate contact on the [Discord](https://discord.com/invite/3DYCru4dCV)!
 ### Should I make my own `ips` handling tool?
 There is very minimal reason to do this.
 As it stands, even when `ips` filetypes are being manipulated at a deep level, the tools provided are often not even fully used as rarely does the user exceed common `building` and `applying`.
-There is generally a surplus of tools, should you create your own `ips` tool there should be a reason for this, `ipsluna`'s existence is to provide total control in a `Python 3.7` runtime or above.
+There is generally a surplus of tools, should you create your own `ips` tool there should be a reason for this, `patchlib`'s existence is to provide total control in a `Python 3.7` runtime or above.

 `JIPS` is forgivable as it runs in a Java runtime, meaning that it can run on devices that do not support `Python 3.7` or `Python` at all!
 Because `JIPS` uses `Java`, the whole ideology being that it can run in *any* environment, this tool is very helpful to those who do not have an Operating System which any dedicated tool can support.

-The same *would* go for `ips.py` if `ipsluna` did not render it redundant.
+The same *would* go for `ips.py` if `patchlib` did not render it redundant.
 If you wish to make a tool, ensure that the benefits are not found immediately in someone else's tools alone.
 Once you can confirm there is a point to doing this baring scope, usability and cause, making an `ips` handler makes complete sense.
-### Can I contribute towards `ipsluna`?
+### Can I contribute towards `patchlib`?
-Yes! `ipsluna` GitHub allows for forks to be made and anyone with some `Python` skill can be included in the Project!
+Yes! `patchlib` GitHub allows for forks to be made and anyone with some `Python` skill can be included in the Project!
 In fact, there are many elements of the project left **totally** untouched that you could begin working on!
 If you are interested feel free in contacting on the [Discord](https://discord.com/invite/3DYCru4dCV)!
 ### Is it not better just to make your own filetype?

 This should be overall somewhat discouraged for these reasons: